 If you receive care at home from an agency, or if you attend a day centre, your service provider will invoice you for your contribution.
 They will tell you how to pay them.
-If you receive more than one service, you may receive invoices from one or more of your provider.
-The amount you have to pay won’t be more than your assessed weekly charge.
+If you receive more than one service, you may receive invoices from one or more of your providers.

 If you have a direct cash payment, the payment you receive from us will be reduced by the amount of your assessed contribution.
 This means that you need to pay your assessed contribution into your direct payment account.

 If you move to a care home, you will need to pay any assessed contribution for your placement to the Council.

 You will need to pay the home for sundry items such as newspapers, chiropody and hairdressing.

 This means that you should not have to sell your home in your lifetime to pay for your care.

 A deferred payment agreement is an arrangement with the Council that lets you use the value of your home to pay for your residential care.
-If you are eligible, you can receive a deferred payment in 2 ways.
+If you are eligible, you can receive a deferred payment in two ways.

 - The Council can pay your care home bills on your behalf to the home,

-- You can receive a direct loan payment to enable you to pay the home direct.
+- You can receive a direct loan payment to enable you to pay the home direct

 You can delay repaying us until you choose to sell your home or until after your death – or at an earlier time if you wish.